Motivic cohomology of equicharacteristic schemes: Some comparisons to algebraic cycles

 For weight one, we appeal to Corollary \ref{corollary_1} and note that $R\Gamma_\sub{Nis}(X,\bb G_m)$ and $\bb Z(1)^\sub{mot}(X)$ are supported in degrees $\le 2$ and $\le 3$ respectively; for the cohomology of $\bb G_m$ this is because $X$ has Krull dimension $\le 2$, and for the motivic cohomology we appeal to the Soul\'e--Weibel vanishing bound, Theorem~\ref{theorem_Weibel_vanishing}.

 Now let $j\ge 2$ (in fact, the following argument equally works when $j=1$).
-Then the canonical map of Nisnevich sheaves is an equivalence at all points of $X_\sub{Nis}$ by Theorem \ref{theorem_geometric_cohomology}(5) (which, notably, uses the Soul\'e-Weibel vanishing bound), hence is an equivalence when evaluated on $X$.
+Then the canonical map of Nisnevich sheaves is an equivalence at all points of $X_\sub{Nis}$ by Theorem \ref{theorem_geometric_cohomology}(5) (which, notably, uses the Soul\'e--Weibel vanishing bound), hence is an equivalence when evaluated on $X$.